VoidXH/Cavern/docs/Limitless Audio Format.md

 ### Object mode
 For object-based exports, extra PCM tracks are used for object movement data.
 These tracks are marked with the X axis rotation set to NaN.
-The Y rotation in this case will contain flags for which channels the PCM track encodes position values for.
-Alignment of the flags is done the same way as for the active channels at the beginning of each PCM block.
-Since there are only 32 bits available, this means a single PCM track can only contain positional information for 32 channels at most.
-The next such channel would contain data for the next 32 PCM channel and so on.
+The Y rotation in this case is reserved and shall be 0.
+One object position track contains movement data for exactly 16 channels.
+If there are more channels, more object position tracks are added, but if there are less channels left for the last track, it will fill the remaining channels with skipped data, but the alignment must match with a 16-channel position track.
+The positions follow each other by their index, and the order of the dimensions is width, height, depth.

 The bit depth determines the total data available for object movement.
-A single 16-bit PCM channel can provide 3D position updates for all objects every `3 coordinates * 32 bits per float coordinate / 16 bit sample rate * 32 objects = 192 samples`, which means a 250 Hz update rate at 48 kHz.
-When the content is 24 bit, the sample interval is 128, meaning a 375 Hz update rate.
+A single 16-bit PCM channel can provide 3D position updates for all objects every `3 coordinates * 32 bits per float coordinate / 16 bit sample rate * 16 objects = 96 samples`, which means a 500 Hz update rate at 48 kHz.
+When the content's bit depth is 24 bits, the sample interval is 64, meaning a 750 Hz update rate.
 Linear interpolation should be applied for position changes, and instant position changes should be handled by adding an additional track, since the format can handle practically infinite objects.